jitrc/jitrc.github.io/age_of_gen_ai/presentation.md

 **Reinforcement Learning:**
 - Trial-and-error learning with reward feedback
-- **DEBATE:** Some believe path to AGI, others cite sample inefficiency
+- Some believe path to AGI, others cite sample inefficiency
-- Renaissance in combination with LLMs for reasoning tasks

 **Self-Supervised Learning:**
 - Best of Supervised and Unsupervised